Azure-Samples/cognitive-services-speech-sdk/samples/objective-c/ios/README.md

 ## Example app with various samples

-This [sample app](./speech-samples) shows various other techniques that can be used with speech, translation and intent recognizers:
+This [sample app](./speech-samples) shows various other techniques that can be used with speech and translation recognizers:

 - using phrase hints to improve recognition results
 - using continuous recognition